trendmicro/conformity-migration-tool/README.md

 - ```conformity-migration.log``` -> General log information about the tool the last runtime.

 **Note:** Please don't share these files publicly, they might contain sensitive information about your environment.
-In case you need to share for support proposes, mask sensitive information before sending it.
+In case you need to share for support purposes, mask sensitive information before sending it.

 ## Contributing